michaelgruczel/The-missing-Android-Guideline/README.md

 #### Annotation frameworks

 Annotation frameworks like ButterKnife will just simplifiy your life.
-Take a look at Butterknife as one option and you will realize this immedialtelly.
+Take a look at Butterknife as one option and you will realize this immediatelly.

 With butternkife you can write